IuliiaSaveleva/ALFA/README.md

 to ICPR 2018, the link and description to the method will be added here as soon as the paper become available.

-Script ensemble.py contains code for the ALFA algorithm.
+Script ensemble.py contains code for ALFA algorithm.

 There is also Dynamic Belief Fusion algorithm in our implementation, as there is no source code available for it, in